forcedotcom/cli/releasenotes/sf/README.md

 * NEW: When you type a command fragment and `sf` displays a list of possible commands for you to choose from, we now also display the command summary.
 The summaries make it easier for you to pick the command you want.

 * FIX: You can now specify `packageAliases` that contain spaces in the `sfdx-project.json` file and execute `package` commands that use the alias without getting an error.
-(GitHub issue [#1925](https://github.com/forcedotcom/cli/issues/1925), oclif PR [#614](https://github.com/oclif/core/pull/614))
+(GitHub issue [#1936](https://github.com/forcedotcom/cli/issues/1936), oclif PR [#614](https://github.com/oclif/core/pull/614))

 * FIX: For backwards compatibility, we added the `-v|--targetdevhubusername` flag back to the `force org delete` and `org delete scratch` commands, even though the flag doesn't do anything and is deprecated.
-(GitHub issue [#1936](https://github.com/forcedotcom/cli/issues/1936), plugin-org PR [#581](https://github.com/salesforcecli/plugin-org/pull/581))
+(GitHub issue [#1925](https://github.com/forcedotcom/cli/issues/1925), plugin-org PR [#581](https://github.com/salesforcecli/plugin-org/pull/581))

+* FIX: The `sf org create scratch` command now honors the value of the `--wait` flag.
+(GitHub issue [#1817](https://github.com/forcedotcom/cli/issues/1817), sfdx-core PR [#771](https://github.com/forcedotcom/sfdx-core/pull/771))

+* FIX: If you run into authentication errors when running `sf org list shape`, such as an expired refresh token, the displayed table now shows information for orgs the command can connect to, and an appropriate error for orgs it can't connect to.
+(GitHub issue [#1882](https://github.com/forcedotcom/cli/issues/1882), plugin-signups PR [#216](https://github.com/salesforcecli/plugin-signups/pull/216))

 ## 1.66.2 (Feb 22, 2023) [stable]